 This cherry basin is a project I did for a bathroom in our home.
 I turned the 17.25-inch wide basin from black cherry.
 The top of the cabinet is cherry as well, with a natural edge.
 I applied three coats of 105 Resin/207 Special Clear Hardener epoxy to each, sanding the cured epoxy between coats.
 The final finish was three coats of polyurethane.

-A 100 year-old friend called in tears because her living room ceiling had cracked and she was afraid that the ceiling was going to fall.
+A 100-year-old friend called in tears because her living room ceiling had cracked and she was afraid that the plaster was going to fall.
 I did my best to calm her and offered to come over and take a quick look.
 Continue reading →

 I was in my basement applying some 2×4 furring to a concrete block wall in preparation for insulating and hanging drywall.
 I noticed a crack in a horizontal mortar joint about half way between the floor and the ceiling running nearly the length of the wall.
 I realized that this crack was an indication that the block wall was bowing inward.
 I don’t know how long this had been going on, or how much pressure it took to cause the problem.
 What I did know was that I had to take some steps to stop the wall from bowing more.
 Continue reading →